Austin Metro Baseball League Rules

 26. INJURY REPORTING

-Managers must report within 48 hours of occurrence of injury of any AMBL member or active participant in any, scrimmage, practice, game etc., to the LEAGUE PRESIDENT.
-Failure to report an injury within this time frame may result in disallowance of insurance claim.
+Managers must report within 48 hours of occurrence any injury of any AMBL member or active participant in any, scrimmage, practice, game etc., to the LEAGUE PRESIDENT.
+Players must file an insurance claim with the LEAGUE PRESIDENT within 7 days of occurrence.
+Failure to report an injury and/or filing an insurance claim within this time frame will result in disallowance of insurance claim.

 27. FIELD RENTAL